 This question severely undercuts the love story, which is of the boy-meets-boy-who-turns-out-to-be-girl variety.
 The boy-girl is called Valerian (Caitlin Clarke), which must have been as popular a name in the Dark Ages as ‘Jennifer’ is today; the heroine of Conan The Barbarian is also called Valeria.

-Anyhow, she dresses as a man to escape the lottery.
+Anyhow, she dresses as a man to escape the lottery and avoid being sacrificed to the dragon.
 But whether in drag or out, Caitlin Clarke’s Valerian is too much woman for Peter MacNicol’s Galen.